 The web interface can be accessed via https://youripaddress:8007.
-The default login is root, and the password is the one specified during the installation process.
+The default login is root, and the password is either the one specified during the installation process or the password of the root user, in case of installation on top of Debian.